Ved-vampir/ceph-perf-tool/README.md

 ###Collecting server perfserver.py

+Server for working with all nodes.
+Server must be started from ceph node, because it find other nodes asking ceph about them.

+Server starts perfcollect tool on each ceph node and communicate with it.
+So, you need have this tool and it's libs (if you want get system metrics) on each node on given in -t argument path.
+If you don't want copy it by yourself, use -y argument (scp command runs).

+Server must have password-less ssh access for other nodes.
+Specify user, if you have no access to root.

+Exit from server now is possible only via Ctrl+C (KeyboardInterrupt)

     perfserver.py [-h] [--port PORT] [--user USER] [--timeout TIMEOUT] [--partsize PARTSIZE] [--ceph CEPH] --pathtotool
                      PATHTOTOOL [--savetofile SAVETOFILE] [--localip LOCALIP]